Transcenduality/sanctum-world-builder/README.md

 **Sanctum World Builder** is a single-player, AI-powered storytelling engine where players co-create unique fantasy worlds and narratives with a responsive narrator.

-Inspired by classic **text adventures**, **MUDs**, and **choose-your-own-adventure** books, Sanctum allows each player to define their own world, make meaningful choices, and shape an evolving story—all guided by GPT-4.
+Inspired by classic **text adventures**, **MUDs**, and **choose-your-own-adventure** books, Sanctum allows each player to define their own world, make meaningful choices, and shape an evolving story - all guided by GPT-4.

 ---